Home Zekher LaMiqdash ZEKHER LAMIQDASH: The delicate balance between mourning and celebrations

 0

 Following the destruction of the Second Temple, a major change took place in Am Israel.
 It seemed that after the destruction and exile, it was no longer possible to live in a normal manner.
-The people could not conceive pursuing a life with joy and celebrations without the Bet haMiqdash.
+The people could not conceive of pursuing a life with joy and celebrations without the Bet haMiqdash.

 The Talmud (Baba Batra 60b) tells the following story: